Automattic/jetpack/docs/quick-start.md

 - Set your subdomain: `jetpack docker jt-config subdomain [your-subdomain-here e.g. spaceman]`
 - Now, you can start your site with `jetpack docker jt-up`
 - Your site should be available at `https://custom-subdomain.jurassic.tube`

-Note: This is for Automattician use only.
-For other methods, check out [ngrok](https://github.com/Automattic/jetpack/blob/trunk/tools/docker/README.md#using-ngrok-with-jetpack) or [another similar service](https://alternativeto.net/software/ngrok/).

 ## Development Workflow